A Comprehensive Study of Code-removal Patches in Automated Program Repair: Conclusion

 \section{Conclusion}

 In this paper, we focused on code-removal patches, and we used jKali to generate them.
-In particular, we analyzed 1,918 failed builds with only one failing test case (950) or only one crashing test case (968) to determine the information that can be extracted from the code-removal patches and their relation with human fixes.
+In particular, we analyzed 1,918 failed builds with only one failing test case (949) or only one crashing test case (969) to determine the information that can be extracted from the code-removal patches and their relation with human fixes.
 Moreover, we proposed a comprehensive taxonomy of code-removal patches that can be exploited to better understand the current limitations of program repair techniques.

 Our results show that code-removal patches are often insufficient to fix bugs, contrarily to previous studies \cite{10.1145/2914770.2837617, 10.1145/2771783.2771791, martinez2016} where the effectiveness of code-removal patches is higher.
 Moreover, while other approaches generically explain the presence of code-removal (or plausible) patches with the presence of a weak test suite, our study provides detailed evidence about issues that may affect test suites, such as rottening tests, buggy test cases, and flaky tests.
 The relation between code-removal patches and human fixes provides additional insights about the meaning of code-removal patches.
-Finally, our study provides evidence that code-removal patches could be exploited to automatically improve test suites, opening new opportunities for the studies in the field of program repair. \\\\ \textbf{Acknowledgements} The computations were enabled by resources provided by the Swedish National Infrastructure for Computing (SNIC).
+Finally, our study provides evidence that code-removal patches could be exploited to automatically improve test suites, opening new opportunities for the studies in the field of program repair.